 There had been a lot of attitude from the kids yesterday like it was like a full moon day but there was no full moon like they were hitting each other. they were throwing things, they were not listening, they were not following rules, they were just like wild heathens and I just did not have any more kindness left in me really. but I was not like exploding or anything.
 I was just really feeling run down by the day. and you know that can lead you to focus on the lack of things instead of all the good that’s going on in your life and that’s kind of where I was going, I was in this downward spiral.

-So we sit down to dinner, i’m like, i’m trying to get my teenager’s attention and like he don’t even responding, and I finally, I mean he’s up in his bedroom and like hey come out for dinner and my husband tried to get his attention and nothing turns out he was asleep on his bed, but like I texted him, I called him and I don’t even know where he is, but i’m like we’re just gonna proceed with dinner and the other three kids are at the table and they’re taking turns like getting up like hate each other and you know, throw stuff and they’re like it was just ridiculous.
+So we sit down to dinner, I’m like, I’m trying to get my teenager’s attention and like he don’t even responding, and I finally, I mean he’s up in his bedroom and like they come out for dinner and my husband tried to get his attention and nothing turns out he was asleep on his bed, but as I texted him, I called him and I don’t even know where he is, but i’m like we’re just gonna proceed with dinner and the other three kids are at the table and they’re taking turns like getting up like hate each other and you know, throw stuff and they’re like it was just ridiculous.

 But my point in talking about self-awareness is that the old me, the less aware me would have just said my kids are driving me crazy.
 I would have blamed, you know..

-Nobody told me what’s going on at school.
-I have no idea. there would have been blamed. there would have been accusations. there would have been falsehoods really and it would have all been about, you know, the kids and the plans and things like that. but with self awareness comes recognition that there’s so many other things playing into that and I was able to sit there and just kind of get one with myself and realize how many things I was trying to handle and why I was feeling so just pushed to the edge, you know, a pms and recognizing it is that time of the month that you know the emotions, the tears come easy.
+Nobody told me what was going on at school.
+I have no idea. there would have been blamed. there would have been accusations. there would have been falsehoods really and it would have all been about, you know, the kids and the plans and things like that. but with self-awareness comes the recognition that there are so many other things playing into that and I was able to sit there and just kind of get one with myself and realize how many things I was trying to handle and why I was feeling so just pushed to the edge, you know, a PMS and recognizing it is that time of the month that you know the emotions, the tears come easy.

 So I recognize that, the whole thing with the field trip, my fifth grader who is for this is his first year at a new school and he’s never stepped foot in the school virtually all year.